vocdoni/eventual/README.md

 }
 ```

 `EventualNotifier`'s can come from a global repository or be created locally.
-In either case, the widget will update to reflect the latest version of the values.
+In either case, the widget will rebuild to reflect the latest version of the value.

 ## Collections and data structures

-Working with collections of objects is as simple as using a `List<*>` as the actual `value` and `Map<*, *>`'s or custom classes for struct's.
+Working with collections of objects is as simple as using a `List<*>` as the actual `value`, whereas struct's can be managed with `Map<*, *>`'s or custom classes.

-However, tracking the inner values is out of the reach of an `EventualNotifier`.
+However, **tracking the inner changes within the `value` itself is out of the reach** of an `EventualNotifier`.
+In such case, an **explicit notification** is needed.

+As an example:

 ```dart
 export "package:eventual/eventual.dart";